Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle: Generalized Mirror Prox

-Next, we consider the case of H\"older-continuous operator $g$ and show that \cref{Alg:UMP} is universal.
-For simplicity we assume that the prox-mapping is calculated exactly, i.e. $\delta_{pc}=\delta_{pu}=0$ and $\delta_u=0$.
-In this case it is sufficient to set $\delta_{c,k} = \frac{\varepsilon}{2}$ on each iteration of \cref{Alg:UMP}. \end{proof}
+Next, we consider the case of H\"older-continuous operator $g$ and show that Algorithm \ref{Alg:UMP} is universal.
+For simplicity we assume that the prox-mapping is calculated exactly, i.e., $\delta_{pc}=\delta_{pu}=0$ and $\delta_u=0$.
+In this case, it is sufficient to set $\delta_{c,k} = \frac{\varepsilon}{2}$ at each iteration of Algorithm \ref{Alg:UMP}.